feratholberton/ProyectoFinal/docs/OPTIONS_SELECTOR_GUIDE.md

   }

   onDataSubmitted(result: any) {
-    console.log('Data submitted:', result);
-    // Handle next step if the response contains new options if (result['patientID'] && result['opciones']) {
+    // Handle next step if new options are received if (result['patientID'] && result['opciones']) {
       const selector = this.optionsSelector();
       if (selector) {